UAlberta-NLP/KinshipAutoLex/Codes For Method/README.md

 -b takes a boolean input that indicates whether to use the prepared set of results of back translations in the folder "Translation".

+The default target language is English, and the prepared translation and back-translation results will are not used by default.

-The output of this code is a
+The output of this code is a ".txt" file in the "Results" folder.

+Sample run: python goolge_trans_method_cleaned.py -l English -t True -b True

+# evaluate_cleaned_version.py